The mission of the Center for Technology & Innovation (Center) is

 and industrial innovations of New York's Southern Tier.

 Erik Antonsson, aiPOD, Inc. Pasadena, CA Frank Cardull0, Watson School of Engineering, Binghamton University

 Farouk El-Baz, Boston University, Center for Remote Sensing (retired)

 Charles Goodwin, NYS STEM Collaborative

 Kenneth Mansfield, SUNY Broome Community College

-Emily V. Wade, Museum Institute for Teaching Science
+Emily V. Wade, Wade Institute for Science Education

 C. Roger Westgate, Dean Emeritus, Watson School of Engineering, Binghamton University - Board President